CE-Programming/toolchain/docs/static/ides.rst

 .. image:: images/ides_clion_9.png
    :align: center

-You can now switch between the normal and debug configurations in the rop right.
+You can now switch between the normal and debug configurations in the top right.